 Our second problem with David's family lies with the children.
 Nowhere is there any document that specifically ties either David or Sarah Gentry with any one of their children.
 The closest thing to a direct reference is the case of "David Jr" who is listed as such together with "David Sr" in a Lunenburg County court case in 1762<8b>.
-Because the suffix Junior and Senior did not necessarily imply relationship to each other at that time in history, this juxtaposition of names is sufficiently persuasive for us but not absolutely conclusive.
+Although the suffix Junior and Senior did not necessarily imply relationship to each other at that time in history, this juxtaposition of names is sufficiently persuasive for us but not absolutely conclusive.
 The presence of a John Gentry in one of the North Carolina references, and in the final Lunenburg County court reference is persuasive of his identification as a son of David also.
 The fact that these two and Hezekiah all ended up in South Carolina with David's other children is the only evidence of their relationship.

 The identification of the other children is based entirely on geography--the fact that Sarah moved to South Carolina after the death of David, and all of her proposed children lived most of their lives in South Carolina close to where she settled.
 Sarah Gentry received a grant of 450 acres of land when she moved to Colleton County, South Carolina in 1766 (in an area that later became Edgefield County).
 The size of this grant was determined by an allowance of 100 acres for herself, and 50 acres for each of the members of her household, whether minor or adult children (or in some case including an allowance for slaves).
 We can account for six of these children easily, the younger sons of David, all of whom were living in Edgefield, Abbeville, and Greenville Districts at the time of the 1790 census.
 It is not clear whether Hezekiah moved with Sarah and his siblings.
 He appeared in a tax list in Rowan County, North Carolina, in about 1768 along with his uncles, Nicholas and Joseph Gentry<'15a>, but he certainly did not remain there, and settled permanently in South Carolina along with the rest of David's family.